strategineer/personal-website/content/bin/rpg/xmooks/index.md

 ##### Innate Magical Potential Manifestation

-{{< xmooks >}} Everyone is born with the potential to access innate magical abilities but most people go their whole lives without ever accessing their abilities.
-However, whether or not someone learns to access their innate magical potential, their innate magical potential will visibly manifest itself in either of the following ways:
+{{< xmooks >}} Everyone is born with the potential to access innate magical potential but many people will go their whole lives without ever accessing this potential.
+However, whether or not someone learns to access their innate magical potential, this potential will visibly manifest itself in either of the following ways:

 - As a physical mark, extra appendage, abnormality on your body (burning hand, translucent skin, etc.), think Fallout mutations.
 - As a spiritual aura that surrounds you, think JoJo.